stefan-hoeck/idris2-tutorial/src/Appendices/Install.md

 ## Conclusion

-In this very short tutorial you set up an environment to work on Idris projects and follow along with this tutorial.
-You are now ready to start with the [first chapter](../Tutorial/Intro.md), or - if you already wrote some Idris code - to learn about the details of the [Idris module system](Modules.md).
+In this very short tutorial you set up an environment for working on Idris projects and following along with the main part of the tutorial.
+You are now ready
+to start with the [first chapter](../Tutorial/Intro.md), or - if you already wrote some Idris code - to learn about the details of the [Idris module system](Modules.md).